Wine bottle: Foils and netting

 Commercial corked wine bottles typically have a protective sleeve called a foil (commonly referred to as a "capsule") covering the top of the bottle, the purpose of which is to protect the cork from being gnawed away by rodents or infested with the cork weevil and to serve as collar to catch small drips when pouring.
 The foil also serves as a decorative element of the bottle's label.
 Foils were historically made of lead, but research showed that trace amounts of toxic lead could remain on the lip of the bottle and mix with the poured wine, so lead foil wrapping was slowly phased out, and by the 1990s, most foils were made of tin, heat-shrink plastic (polyethylene, PVC), aluminium or polylaminate aluminium.

 Sealing wax is sometimes used, or the foil can be omitted entirely.
 In the US, the FDA officially banned lead foils on domestic and imported wine bottles as of 1996.

 Some bottles of wine have a paper strip beneath the foil, as a seal of authenticity, which must be broken before the bottle can be uncorked.
 Bottles of high-end Rioja wine may have a covering of gold wire netting, Spaniard Camilo Hurtado de Amézaga, Marqués de Riscal founded a winery in Rioja, in 1858, naming it after his own noble title, which had been created in 1708 by Philip V. He produced award-winning wines which became the preferred wines of King Alfonso XII.
 Camilo Hurtado de Amézaga invented a wire netting that covered his bottle, thereby preventing counterfeiters from substituting the wine, since it was impossible to remove the netting without breaking it.
 Modern day bottles of Rioja carry a much finer wire netting as a decoration.

 Punts

 An empty (Bordeaux-style) wine bottle with a punt at its base.

+Servers pouring Moët & Chandon champagne using the punt as a means to singlehandedly grip the bottles.

 A punt, also known as a kick-up, is the dimple at the bottom of a wine bottle.
 There is no consensus explanation for its purpose.
 The more commonly cited explanations include: